danfuzz/samizdat/doc/samizdat-0-lib/conditional.md

 **Syntax Note:** Used in the translation of `expression | expression` forms.

+#### `ifValues([testFunctions*], valueFunction, voidFunction?) <> . | void`

+Primitive logic conditional.
+This calls each of the given `testFunctions` in order, as long as each returns a value (not void).
+The list of previous results are passed to each subsequent test function.
+Should all of the `testFunctions` return a value, this then calls the `valueFunction` passing it a full list of test results.
+Should any of the `testFunctions` return void, this then calls the `voidFunction` (if any) with no arguments.

+The return value from this function is whatever was returned by the consequent function that was called (including void).
+If no consequent was called, this returns void.

+**Syntax Note:** Used in the translation of multiple-binding `if` forms.

 #### `loop(function) <> void`

 Primitive unconditional loop construct.
 This repeatedly calls the given